ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 events are applied to the room state even if the commits that carry the event information have not yet been committed.

+### Authenticating proposals

+The MLS specification {{!RFC9420}} requires that MLS proposals from the Hub and from follower servers (external senders in MLS terminology) be authenticated using key material contained in the `external_senders` extension of the MLS group.
+Each MLS group associated with a MIMI room MUST therefore contain an `external_senders` extension.
+That extension MUST contain at least the Certificate of the Hub.

+When a user from a follower server becomes a participant in the room, the Certificate of the follower server MAY be added to the extension.
+When the last participant belonging to a follower server leaves the room, the certificate of that user MUST be removed from the list.
+Changes to the `external_senders` extension only take effect when the MLS proposal containing the event is committed by a MIMI DS commit.
+See {{ev-mroomuser}} for more information.

 ### DSEvents

 All events that pertain to the MLS group that underlies a room are wrapped into